Build A Complete Pedal Board For Under £150

 - Dr Tone FTN101 Tuner

-The all-important tuner pedal comes in the form of the Dr Tone FTN101, which features true bypass, meaning your signal is never coloured when the pedal isn’t in use.
+The all-important tuner pedal comes in the form of the Dr Tone FTN101.
+This features true bypass, meaning your signal is never coloured when the pedal isn’t in use.
 We also have the essential delay pedal in the form of the ultra-reliable Dr Tone DLY101 Analog Delay.
 Dr Tone seems to just get it right every time they release a new pedal, and this one is a no-fuss delay that does everything it says.
 From quick slapback delay to long drawn out repeats – you’ll get it all.
-Finally, we have the awesome Pedaltrain Nano Plus Pedalboard With Soft Case to store and carry all your pedals around with you with plenty of room to add new effects to when you decide to give in to the pedal addiction – trust me it happens.
+Finally, we have the awesome Pedaltrain Nano Plus Pedalboard With Soft Case to store and carry all your pedals around.
+There is also plenty of room to add new effects too when you decide to give in to the pedal addiction – trust me it happens.
 All of this for under £150 with change left over for some cables to connect them.

 - Electro Harmonix Pedalboard Bag